 - No bathing suit tops at practice or regattas.

-- Hats and visors are to be worn appropriately during races
+- Hats and visors are to be worn appropriately during practice and races.

-- Unisuits are to be worn at medal ceremony.
+- Unisuits are to be worn during regattas and at medal ceremonies.

 Expectations for Athletes